 The York Catholic District School Board (YCDSB) welcomes input regarding special education services and provides the community with this opportunity via the website.
-Student Services and school staff gather ongoing feedback from students, parents and community members throughout the year in order to continuously reflect on inclusive and equitable practice.
+Student Services and school staff gather ongoing feedback from students, parent(s)/guardian(s) and community members throughout the year in order to continuously reflect on inclusive and equitable practice.